The Bombardier Global 6000 and Bombardier Global 7500 are two of the largest, most modern business jets produced by Bombardier.

 Officially, the Global 6000 is capable of carrying up to 17.
 Whereas the Global 7500 has an official maximum passenger occupancy of 19.

 And finally, baggage capacity.
 Both aircraft are able to accommodate up to 195 cubic feet of luggage.

 On the inside, the Global 7500 has the advantage of being newer, along with being the flagship aircraft for Bombardier.

 Deliveries of the Global 6000 began in 2012, compared with deliveries of the Global 7500 starting in 2018.

 A crucial factor to consider when looking at private jet interior comfort is the maximum cabin altitude.
 The lower the cabin altitude, the more comfortable the cabin, along with a decrease of the effects of jet lag.
-Something which is important to consider with these long-range jets.
+That is something which is important to consider with these long-range jets.

 Given that these aircraft belong to the same family it will not come as a surprise that both aircraft have the same maximum cabin altitude of 5,680 feet.